AshishAmgain/Nepal-Insurance-Companies-Analysis/README.md

 ![image alt](images/finindicatorsvis1.png)
 ![image alt](images/bonusratevisualization.png)
 # Nepal-Insurance-Companies-Analysis
-This project analyses Nepalese insurance companies using Power BI for visualisation.
+This project analyses the four generations of Insurance Companies under different categories.
 It aims to uncover industry trends of insurance companies over the past 5 years.

  **Objectives**
 - Analyse the major financial indicators under 57 different categories and the performance of insurance companies.
 (Past 5 years Data)